maheshuma1/proj-django/README.md

 # proj-django
-start the app by entering "python manage.py runserver" in terminal after cloning the repo. got to http://127.0.0.1:8000/ to check the json response
+Start the app by entering "python manage.py runserver" in terminal after cloning the repo.
+Then go to http://127.0.0.1:8000/ to check the json response